-The Case for Deciding on Your Deal-Breakers … Before You Get Serious
+Decide on Your Deal Breakers Before You Get Serious

 First, let's start with a few caveats.

-We're not talking about creating standards based on the amount of money that a person makes—such as a salary of $25,000 vs. $100,000.
+We're not talking about setting standards based on the amount of money that a person makes—such as a salary of $25,000 vs. $100,000.
 We're also not talking about setting standards based on bank balance, portfolio size, or net worth.

-Or are they miserly, refusing to spend money on even the most basic goods, and leaving restaurant tables with only a 10 percent tip for the server?
+- Are they miserly, refusing to spend money on even the most basic goods, and leaving restaurant tables with only a 10% tip for the server?

-Do they brag about their investments, telling war stories about how they jumped in and out of the market a dozen times in the last week?
-That they base every move on some "hot tip" they read online or see on TV?
+- Do they brag about their investments, telling war stories about how they jumped in and out of the market a dozen times in the last week?
+Do they base every move on some "hot tip" they read online or saw on TV?

 If you're a saver and a conservative-to-moderate investor, there's a strong chance that your worldview and priorities include planning for the future, delaying gratification, and making logical, well-reasoned decisions based on data.